 Ever since Chess became established as the predominant game of its form, it has served as a springboard for the creation of new games.
 There are five main ways of modifying Chess to create a Chess variant.
 These are to modify the rules, to change the pieces, to change the terrain, to introduce new elements, or to increase the number of players.

 This is a popular way of creating a new Chess variant, because a variant that only modifies the rules can be played with a regular Chess set.
 Many variants that just tweak the rules slightly have been classed as Modest Variants.
 Chess variants can modify rules in the following ways:

 - Allowing players to move their opponent’s pieces

 - Allowing players to move more than once per turn

 - Changing rules about how the board works

 - Changing how captures happen or what happens when a capture happens

 Changing the pieces

 Besides the pieces normally used in Chess, there are many others that can be used in Chess variants.
 These other pieces usually have different powers of movement or capture.
-Some of the most popular examples include the Piececlopedia, a scholarly reference on the use and history of Chess variant pieces.
+Some of the most popular examples include the Chancellor, Archbishop, and Cannon.
+Several different pieces are described in the Piececlopedia, a scholarly reference on the use and history of Chess variant pieces.
 You will also find that Charles Gilman has created a plethora of new pieces, which he has described in various Piece articles.
 Some variant pieces are available for sale commercially, sometimes separately and sometimes as part of commercial Chess variants.
 See the Chess Variant Construction Set page for details on some pieces you can buy commercially.
 Most variant pieces, however, exist only in the abstract.
 Thanks to computer graphics, though, many have their own images on this site.